RaghavGirgaonkar/Bird-GAN-Optimised-for-TPUs/README.md

 # Bird-GAN-Optimised-for-TPUs
-A Generative Adversarial Network for creating Birds: optimised to run on  Google's Tensor Processing Units
+A Deep Convolutional Generative Adversarial Network for creating Birds: optimised to run on Google's Tensor Processing Units

 The network was trained on the [Bird Dataset on Kaggle](https://www.kaggle.com/datasets/gpiosenka/100-bird-species) which has over 58000 images of birds across 400 different species.